 attribute@set

-→ sets code to execute (works also without @get)@on:<event>
+→ sets code to execute (works also without @get)

 Next to any active→refresh handler it is also possible to specify the following options: